 BP1002, also known by its scientific name as Liposomal Bcl-2, is our second liposome delivered antisense drug candidate.
-BP1002 is intended to target the lymphoma and certain solid tumor markets.
+BP1002 is intended to target the lymphoma, CLL and certain solid tumor markets.
 Clinical targets for BP1002 include lymphoma, breast cancer, colon cancer, prostate cancer and leukemia.
-We believe that BP1002 has the potential to treat 40% to 60% of solid tumors.
+We believe that BP1002 has the potential to treat 40 to 60% of solid tumors.

 Bcl-2 is a protein that is involved in regulating apoptosis, or programmed cell death.
 Apoptosis is a physiologic mechanism of cell turnover by which cells actively commit suicide in response to aberrant external signals.
 Over-expression of Bcl-2 prevents the induction of apoptosis in response to cellular insults such as treatment with chemotherapeutic agents.
-Bcl-2 is over-expressed in more than 90% of follicular B-cell non-Hodgkin's lymphoma due to a chromosomal rearrangement and is the key factor in the initiation of this malignancy.
-Bcl-2 is also overexpressed in a wide variety of solid tumors (it is estimated to be over-expressed in 40% of cancers).
+Bcl-2 is over-expressed in more than 90% of follicular lymphoma (FL) due to a chromosomal rearrangement and is the key factor in the initiation of this malignancy.
+Bcl-2 is also overexpressed in a wide variety of solid tumors.
 For example, Bcl-2 over-expression has been associated with the progression of prostate cancer from hormone dependence to hormone independence and may contribute to the relative drug resistant phenotype typically observed in hormone independent prostate cancer.

 Non-Hodgkin's Lymphomas -Background and Common Treatments.
-There are approximately 56,000 new cases of non-Hodgkin's lymphoma (NHL) per year, with approximately 40% being indolent lymphomas such as follicular lymphoma (FL) and approximately 60% being the more aggressive lymphomas such as diffuse large B cell lymphoma (DLBCL) type.
+In the U.S., approximately 77,240 new cases and 19,940 deaths from non-Hodgkin's lymphoma ("NHL") are expected in 2020.
+Approximately 40% of NHLs are indolent lymphomas such as FL and approximately 60% are the more aggressive lymphomas such as DLBCL.
 A consensus on front-line treatment for FL has not been established as many factors are taken into account in the treatment approach (e.g., age, stage of disease, cell surface markers).
 Rituximab is a treatment of choice for the majority of lymphomas and is typically used in combination with other chemotherapy agents or as a maintenance treatment.
-Table 3 describes the current treatment options for follicular lymphoma.